 Utah looks to keep their momentum going as they face BYU on the road on Wednesday and will have a chance to knock Oregon from the unbeaten ranks at home next weekend.

 #11 – James Madison Dukes (24-3 Overall, 0-0 Colonial)

-The Dukes (12th last week) had a midweek doubleheader versus Virginia cancelled due to weather.
+The Dukes (12th last week) had a midweek doubleheader versus Virginia canceled due to weather.
 Their three games over the weekend all produced shutouts over Binghamton, Buffalo, and Maryland.
-Megan Good recorded her 11th shutout of 2017, which is already a single season record.
+Megan Good recorded her 11th shutout of 2017, which is already a single-season record.
 The Dukes travel to Hempstead, New York next weekend to play Hofstra in their opening Colonial series.

 #12 – Oklahoma Sooners (24-7 Overall, 0-0 Big 12)